Time & Location Requests

 arguments).

-Cell tower triangulation is only available with the Notecard Cellular or Notecard Cell+WiFi and should be used sparingly if your device is battery-powered, as it can add 1-2 minutes of connection time whenever the Notecard powers on the cellular modem to establish a connection with Notehub.
+Cell tower triangulation is available on the Notecard Cellular and Notecard Cell+WiFi.
+Cell tower triangulation should be used sparingly if your device is battery-powered, as it can add 1-2 minutes of connection time whenever the Notecard powers on the cellular modem to establish a connection with Notehub.
+Cell tower triangulation is disabled by default on all Notecards.

-Wi-Fi triangulation is available with any Notecard that has access to a Wi-Fi module (either on the Notecard or on a connected host).
-Unlike cell tower triangulation, it adds only 1-2 seconds of processing time, uses minimal power, can be nearly as accurate as a GPS-derived location, but does require additional configuration (see below).
+Wi-Fi triangulation is available on any Notecard that has access to a Wi-Fi module (either on the Notecard or on a connected host).
+Unlike cell tower triangulation, Wi-Fi triangulation adds only 1-2 seconds of processing time, uses minimal power, and can be nearly as accurate as a GPS-derived location.
+Wi-Fi triangulation is enabled by default on the Notecard WiFi and Notecard Cell+WiFi, and is disabled by default on the Notecard Cellular.

 Wi-Fi triangulation is an experimental, technical preview feature that is free for use today, but may use Consumption Credits in the future.
 Blues reserves the right to rate limit excessive Wi-Fi triangulation requests at our discretion.